Skip to content

 API calls (multi-domain)7+~5

-Fan-out parallelism, where multiple agents execute simultaneously on independent sub-tasks, requires some form of coordination that can be centralized or decentralized.
-Swarm patterns typically eliminate a central coordinator, with agents coordinating through local interactions or handoffs.
-In OpenAI's Swarm, execution is generally sequential.
+Fan-out parallelism, where multiple agents execute simultaneously on independent sub-tasks, requires some form of coordination.
+Swarm patterns eliminate a central coordinator, with agents coordinating through local interactions or handoffs.

 What Is a Supervisor Architecture?

-A supervisor architecture routes tasks through a central coordinator agent that dynamically selects which worker agent handles each sub-task based on runtime state.
-LangGraph's multi-agent documentation describes a supervisor agent as an orchestrator that routes or delegates tasks to individual worker agents.
+A supervisor architecture routes tasks through a central coordinator that dynamically selects which worker agent handles each sub-task based on runtime state.
+LangGraph's multi-agent documentation describes the supervisor as an orchestrator that routes tasks to individual worker agents.

 Three core responsibilities distinguish the supervisor pattern from static sequential chains:

-1. Dynamic task routing: The coordinator reasons about agent capabilities and current task state at each decision point, re-routing based on partial results.
-If a reviewer finds errors, the supervisor can re-dispatch to any prior agent, a capability structurally absent in sequential architectures.
-In practice, the supervisor prompt must contain clear capability descriptions for each worker; vague descriptions produce random routing.
+1. Dynamic task routing: The coordinator reasons about agent capabilities and task state at each decision point, re-routing based on partial results.
+The supervisor prompt must contain clear capability descriptions for each worker; vague descriptions produce random routing.

-2. Output validation and ordering: The coordinator evaluates outcomes before any output advances the workflow, enforcing semantic dependency ordering without hardcoded step sequences.
-This is where supervisors earn their token overhead: validation catches errors that would cascade through downstream agents in a swarm.
+2. Output validation and ordering: The coordinator evaluates outcomes before any output advances the workflow.
+This enforces semantic dependency ordering without hardcoded step sequences.
+Validation catches errors that would cascade through downstream agents in a swarm.

-3. Conflict and loop prevention: In CrewAI, setting allow_delegation=False on specialist agents as part of a clear hierarchy prevents delegation loops.
-Without explicit loop guards, supervisor architectures can enter infinite re-dispatch cycles that burn tokens without progress, particularly when the supervisor's evaluation criteria are ambiguous.
+3. Conflict and loop prevention: CrewAI defaults allow_delegation to False on specialist agents to block delegation loops.
+Without explicit loop guards, supervisor architectures can enter infinite re-dispatch cycles that burn tokens without progress.

 When Swarm Patterns Work

-Swarm architectures excel when three structural prerequisites align: low interdependency between agents, self-contained context per task, and routing logic embedded in the task itself.
-When any prerequisite is missing, swarm patterns degrade quickly: if agents share in-progress state, need ordered execution, or require a third-party agent that lacks mesh awareness, default to a supervisor.
+Swarm architectures excel when agents operate independently with self-contained context and when routing logic is embedded in the task itself.
+When any of these prerequisites is missing, default to a supervisor.

 Parallel code operations across isolated modules.
-One implementation demonstrates Git worktree isolation, where multiple branches are worked simultaneously without conflicts through per-agent isolated workspaces.
+One implementation demonstrates Git worktree isolation, where multiple branches are worked simultaneously without conflicts.
 When agents need to read each other's in-progress changes, swarm patterns break down.

 High-volume routing where logic is self-evident.
 Swarm patterns fit cases where each specialist agent's instructions already contain the routing logic for its domain.
-The central router becomes unnecessary because each agent independently determines the correct handoff target.
+A central router adds overhead without adding value.

 SignalFavors Swarm